tahirulhaq/ecomshop/README.md

-# ecomshop with Python Django and Stripe integration
+# Ecomshop with Python Django and Stripe integration

 Complete ecommerce shop made with python django